harridw/Course-5-Storm-Data/Storm_Data.md

 Excessive Heat represents the greatest hazard to population health.
 If injuries are considered, Tornados, may be thought to represent a greater hazard to population health due to the significantly higher reported injuries.

+Event Types reported in this table are:
+1. Based on total number of reported fatalities, descending order.
+2. Average number of fatalities in each event occurrence.
+3. Total number of injuries

 ```